 2018 - ongoing, PI: Ekaterini Mitsiou

-The Prosopography of the Lascarid Period project aims at creating a prosopographical database for the first half of the 13th century Byzantium mapping the complexities of a society in transition.
+The Prosopography of the Lascarid Period project aims at creating a prosopographical database of Byzantium in the first half of the 13th century and mapping the complexities of a society in transition.

 A Digital Geoportal of the History of the Serbs in Vienna (1741-1918)